k8ssandra/k8ssandra/docs/content/en/quickstarts/sre/_index.md

 ## Access the Apache Cassandra® nodetool utility {#nodetool}

 Cassandra's nodetool utility is commonly used for a variety of monitoring and management tasks.
-You'll need to run nodetool on your K8ssandra cluster using the `kubectl exec` command, since there's no external stand alone option available.
+You'll need to run nodetool on your K8ssandra cluster using the `kubectl exec` command, because there's no external standalone option available.

-To run nodetool commands:
+To run `nodetool` commands:

 1. Get a list of the running K8ssandra pods using `kubectl get`: